 You may have different health needs at different stages of your life, so it makes sense to review your health cover regularly.
 This is especially important if your situation changes.
 For example, if you are granted permanent residency, if you're planning to start a family, the kids have grown up or either you or someone in your family has developed a health issue.
 Whatever your situation, it's a good idea to call us to discuss your options on 134 190 or drop into one of our stores.

-What's the difference between a member and a policy holder?
+What's the difference between a member, a membership and a policy holder?

 There are three terms we use when we're talking about membership: member, membership and policy holder.
 As a starting point, it's good to be clear on all three.
 A member is simply any person covered under a Medibank membership.